 confident that you can manage that dance.
 Don't feel pressured if the MC

 is calling for "one more couple".
-If you really cannot cope, it spoils your
+Do keep in mind that you

 can attempt more with a partner whom you know is a good dancer and good at helping.

 Form sets when the dance is announced or the band signals the next dance

 by playing the opening bars of music.
 It is generally considered rude to take the floor

 before one of these two signals has been given.

 When the dance is announced or introductory music is played, walk

 onto the floor with your partner, even if this means that you are not in